tderflinger/ansible-node-mock/README.md

 # ansible-node-mock

-Ansible playbook for provisioning a CentOS server with Node and an Nginx proxy.
+Ansible playbook for configuring a CentOS server with NodeJS and an Nginx proxy.

 For more information see my blog: https://www.tderflinger.com/en/ansible-node